 Shoppers at Saint-Germain-des-Prés Christmas Market

-The 40 or so chalets of this Christmas Market line Boulevard St-Germain next to the famous St-Germain-des-Prés Church.
+The Saint Germain des Pres' Christmas Market's 40 or so chalets line Boulevard St-Germain next to the famous St-Germain-des-Prés Church.

-This is one of the city's best mid-sized markets, and specializes in luxury items, such as fine leather pocketbooks, lovely jewelry, French gastronomy products, and handcrafted items.
-This is a good place to buy scented candles, glass Christmas ornaments, leather-bound notebooks and bags made in France, and exquisite chocolates filled with liquor.
+This is one of the city's most appealing mid-sized markets, and specializes in luxury artisan items, such as fine leather pocketbooks, lovely jewelry, French gastronomy products, and handcrafted items.
+Despite the high quality, prices are usually reasonable.

 Paris Christmas Market at Saint-Germain-des-Prés - hot roasted chestnuts